-Easy walks include: Mount Beerwah which is a short 200m return walk through a eucalypt forest.
-Another is Mount Ngungun summit walking track with a distance of 2.8kms return.
-This walk will take approximately 2 hours to complete and you will see an open forest and 360 degree views from the topy of Mt Ngungun.
+Easy walks include Mount Beerwah which is a short 200m return walk through eucalypt forest.
+Another is Mount Ngungun summit walking the track with a distance of 2.8kms return.
+This walk will take approximately 2 hours to complete and you will see an open forest and 360-degree views from the top of Mt Ngungun.

-Other more difficult summit climb include: Mount Beerwah summit route (2.6kms) and Mount Tibrogargan summit route (equivalent to 50 storeys high).
+Other more difficult summit climbs include Mount Beerwah summit route (2.6kms) and Mount Tibrogargan summit route (equivalent to 50 storeys high).
 These routes are suitable for people with a high level of fitness, experience and skills in rock climbing.
 They have steep rocky sections and irregular surfaces with loose stones that require rock scrambling skills.

 There are no camping areas within Glass House Mountains National Park, however, there is camping at the nearby Beerburrum State Forest at Coochin Creek as well as a number of private camping areas along the Glass House Mountains Road.
 There are picnic tables and toilets at Mount Tibrogargan and Mount Beerwah (a short 100m walk from the car park).
 Please note that dogs are not permitted within the national park.